-Upon completion of this Draft EIR, the County will file a Notice of Completion (NOC) with the State Office of Planning and Research along with a Notice of Availability to begin the public review period (PRC Section 21161).
-Concurrent with the NOC, this Draft EIR will be distributed to responsible and trustee agencies, other affected agencies, surrounding cities, and interested parties, including those requesting a copy of the Draft EIR in accordance with PRC 21092(b)(3).
+Upon completion of this Draft EIR, the County filed a Notice of Completion (NOC) with the State Office of Planning and Research along with a Notice of Availability to begin the public review period (PRC Section 21161).
+Concurrent with the NOC, the Draft EIR was distributed to responsible and trustee agencies, other affected agencies, surrounding cities, and interested parties, including those requesting a copy of the Draft EIR in accordance with PRC 21092(b)(3).
+The 45-day comment period began on September 15, 2023 and closed on October 30, 2023.